Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

    \label{Eqn:mass conservation}
    \sum_{i=1}^N X_i = 1~.

-At the end of each timestep, Flash-X checks that the stored abundances satisfy `[Eqn:mass conservation] <#Eqn:mass conservation>`__ to machine precision in order to avoid the unphysical buildup (or decay) of the abundances or energy generation rate.
-Roundoff errors in this equation can lead to significant problems in some contexts (, classical nova envelopes), where trace abundances are important.
+At the end of each timestep, |flashx| checks that the stored abundances satisfy `[Eqn:mass conservation] <#Eqn:mass conservation>`__ to machine precision in order to avoid the unphysical buildup (or decay) of the abundances or energy generation rate.
+Roundoff errors in this equation can lead to significant problems in some contexts (*e.g.*, classical nova envelopes), where trace abundances are important.

 The general continuity equation for the :math:`i`\ th isotope is given in Lagrangian formulation by